winglang/wing/docs/api/05-language-reference.md

 }
 ```

-Bridge between preflight and inflight is crossed with the help of immutable data
+The bridge between preflight and inflight is crossed with the help of immutable data
-structures, "structs" (user definable and `Struct`), and the capture mechanism.
+structures, user-defined structs, resources, and the capture mechanism.

 Preflight class methods and constructors can receive an inflight function as an argument.
 This
 enables preflight classes to define code that will be executed on a cloud compute platform such as